 · How to cut a watermelon for a party?

 If you're not careful, watermelon servings in wedges can quickly turn into a dirty mess.
 This is why you should always have it cut crossway.
 This makes it easy to hold and eat.
 Cut your fruit in half and then go ahead and cut it crosswise.
 This will give you a grid.
-You can also learn how to cut a watermelon into cubes for parties.
+You can also learn how to cut a watermelon into cubes for parts.

 · How to make watermelon balls?